Sebastien-HATTON/docker-swarm-control/README.md

 # Installation
 1. `vagrant ssh node-1` -- all commands are done from the master node
 1. `scripts/01-create-swarm.sh` -- you will have to enter the password for each ssh session
-1. `scripts/02-create-overlay-network.sh` -- no longer needed!
+1. ~~`scripts/02-create-overlay-network.sh` -- no longer needed!~~

+# Tips and Tricks

+## Deploying A Global Service
 1. `scripts/03-deploy-global-service.sh` -- creates a stack that has service where one instance runs on all nodes
 1. `scripts/04-destroy-global-service.sh` -- destroys the stack, freeing resources

+## Deploying A Replicated Service
 1. `scripts/05-deploy-replicated-service.sh` -- creates a stack were services get placed randomly by the scheduler and scaled
 1. `scripts/06-destroy-replicated-service.sh` -- cleans up the stack we just created

+## Upgrading A Stack
 1. `scripts/07-deploy-rolling-upgrade.sh` -- showcase an upgrade of Redis from one release to another
 1. `scripts/08-destroy-rolling-upgrade.sh` -- cleans up the upgrade stack

-# Tips and Tricks
-TODO

 # Troubleshooting
 TODO